piersfinlayson/piersfinlayson.github.io/_posts/2016-02-24-installing-github-pages-on-ubuntu-15.10.markdown

 ---
 # Simples

-Why oh why do people make everything as hard as possible?
 I wanted to create a blog using github pages, but despite looking in all the obvious places I couldn't find a simple set of instructions _all in one place_ that explained how to do this.

 Sigh.
 Cue neverending redirect from one site to another saying I needed to do this, that or the other first.
 This would probably be easy if I used ruby and had it and rubygems already installed, but it's been years since I've done anything with it.